-A Run-Up Area shall preceed a DIT.
+A Run-Up Area shall precede a DIT.

-The Data area shall be defined as that area after the Position Tolerance Band (see 15.2.2) and the Run-Up Area following the DIT, and before Near EOT (NEOT).
-The NEOT position is implemention dependent.
+The Data area shall be defined as that area after the Position Tolerance Band of the DIT and before Near EOT (NEOT).
+The NEOT position is implementation dependent.

 The VEOV area shall be defined as that area between NEOT and LEOT.